Nicotine pouch: Health risks

 An independent 2024 clinical trial evaluating high-nicotine pouches found that 30-mg pouches delivered plasma nicotine levels twice as high as cigarettes.
 These pouches caused significant increases in heart rate and arterial stiffness, raising concerns about cardiovascular effects and addiction potential.
 The authors recommended setting upper limits on nicotine content.

 Additionally, a 2024 scoping review summarized existing research and noted that nicotine pouches likely pose fewer toxicant exposures compared to cigarettes, but highlighted concerns regarding youth uptake and the lack of long-term independent studies assessing public health impact.

 Advocacy groups opposed to the introduction of nicotine pouches in Kenya have protested that they may raise the risk of cancer, heart disease, and reproductive or developmental harms.
 The Kenya Tobacco Control Alliance alleged that given the higher levels of some toxic chemicals, and what the US Food and Drug Administration said was a lack of medical data showing the pouches are safer than cigarettes (as claimed by manufacturer British American Tobacco), the government should not license the product.

+Major health and cancer organisations in the United States, including MD Anderson Cancer Center, the Cleveland Clinic and the American Cancer Society recognise that nicotine pouches generally expose users to fewer toxic substances than combustible cigarettes because they contain no tobacco leaf and involve no combustion.

+As leading scientific bodies such as the Royal College of Physicians and National Academies of Sciences have emphasized, it is the products of burning tobacco, not nicotine itself, that cause the majority of cardiovascular disease and respiratory illness.

+Accidental ingestion in children

+Reports of accidental ingestion of nicotine pouches by young children have increased in recent years.
+A 2025 analysis of U.S. poison-control center data found that reported pouch ingestions among children under six rose by approximately 763 percent between 2020 and 2023, with most cases involving toddlers under the age of three, highlighting the importance of safe storage practices in households where nicotine products are present.
+In 2025 with accidental ingestions still on the rise, the FDA issued a press release urging nicotine pouch manufacturers to use child-resistant packaging.